BeSpunky/angular-google-maps/wiki/Geometry-Types.md

 # The name of the game: Flexibility
-Each application has its own requirements and, more importantly, every developer has his/her preferences.
+Every application has its own requirements and, more importantly, every developer has his/her preferences.
 For that reason, `@bespunky/angular-google-maps` defines new types, usually as a union of existing types.

 Your interaction with the library (e.g. passing arguments, binding, etc.) will always be through those new types.
 The library will take care of conversions for you when needed.